All men make mistakes, but wise men learn from their mistakes.

 Anything that is discussed between a life coach and their client is confidential.
 A life coach must therefore not discuss the client’s circumstances with anybody else — this includes their partner.

-Investing Emotions into Client
+Investing Emotions in Your Client

 In order for a life coach to remain neutral, they must never invest their emotions into a client’s life or circumstances.
 These emotions will create a fog that will distract them from the real issues at hand.